kubeflow/pipelines/components/google-cloud/README.md

 ### High level overview

-Google Cloud Components provides the an API for constructing your pipeline.
+Google Cloud Pipeline Components provides the an API for constructing your pipeline.
 To start, let's walk through a simple workflow using this API.

 1. Let's begin with a Keras model training code such as the following, saved as